SpasPandev/SpasPandev/README.md

 # Hi 👋, I'm Spas Pandev

-***I am a young and motivated Java developer.
-I hold a Bachelor's Degree in Informatics and Software Science from Technical University of Sofia.
+***I am a young and motivated Java developer with a Bachelor's Degree in Informatics and Software Science from the Technical University of Sofia.
+I am currently completing my Master's Degree in Computer and Software Engineering at the Technical University of Sofia.
 I am eager to continuously learn and enhance my skills, embracing new challenges and opportunities in the field.***

 **Currently, I am actively seeking employment as a junior Java developer.**